ErdemAbdulkadir/DENEME/README.md

 ## Adxl345 library for STM32 HAL
 * The ADXL345 is a digital accelerometer.
 It has motion detection in X, Y and Z axes, G force effect, touch detection and free fall features.
-In this project, motion detection and G force features were used.

 ![MasterHead](https://www.rhino3dprinter.com/Images/Urun/03122022140200.jpeg)